Balanset-1A Field Rotor Balancing Guide | Theory & Practice Balanset-1A Field Rotor Balancing Guide | Theory & Practice

 • Connect the sensor to the special input (X3 for Balanset-1A).

 • Attach a small piece of reflective tape to the shaft or other rotating part of the rotor.
-The tape should be clean and provide good contrast.

 Software Configuration (Balanset-1A)